ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ### Score screen

 The final step is making a score screen that will be displayed after a player loses.
-We will need one more header and a type that will display the final score.
-For a button that will replay the game, we will reuse the type `Button_Play`.
+We will need one more header and a template that will display the final score.
+For a button that will replay the game, we will reuse the template `Button_Play`.

-Create a type with a texture `OhNo`.
+Create a template with a texture `OhNo`.
 It won't have any logic.

 The other one, `EndGame_ScoreCounter`, won't have any texture at all.
 Instead, it will display a text label through code.
 It will also remember and display the player's high score.
 Put this code to its On Create event: